Here Are The Games That The NBA Has Postponed

 For instance, the Nets had ten players in health and safety protocols as of Saturday night (see tweet below from ESPN's Tim Bontemps).

-There are still several games on Sunday that have not been postponed as of now.
+There were still many games on Sunday night that went on as planned.

 Related stories on NBA basketball